cloudbank-project/cb-resources/docs/cloud101/services.md

 :::{iframe} https://www.youtube.com/embed/BGCKnMe1kbo
 :width: 100%
-Cloud Services in the Cloud
+Overview of services in the cloud
 :::